READ N TRY

 Rule 2: One Objective for One Report

 Design every report with only one objective to reflect aspects of only one major business area.
-A very complex business area may be covered by several reports linked to each other: the main report shows summary of the business area and a few sub-reports present various aspects of that area.
+A very complex business area may be covered by several reports linked to each other: the main report shows the summary of the business area and a few sub-reports present various aspects of that area.

 The report “Warehouse Status” shown below is an example of fitting too many objectives into one report.
-This report presents a list of products with related information: price, return policy and next arrival details.
+This report presents a list of products with related information: price, return policy, and next arrival details.

 Warehouse Status Report Example